Deconfinement Temperature of Rotating QGP at Intermediate Coupling from ${\cal M}$-Theory: Introduction

 \section{Introduction}

-Strong interaction is a short range force which can be studied from quantum field theory namely "Quantum Chromodynamics(QCD)".
-There are mainly three phases of QCD e.g. confined phase in which degrees of freedom are hadrons, deconfined phase in which degrees of freedom are quarks and gluons, and the color superconducting phase.
-Below the deconfinement temperature one is able to access the confined phase of QCD and above the same, one is able to access the deconfined phase of QCD.
-Above the deconfinement temperature quarks and gluons form a plasma known as Quark Gluon Plasma.

-Gauge-gravity correspondence relate strongly coupled gauge theories and weakly coupled gravitational theories.
-In \cite{AdS/CFT}, author realise that strongly coupled ${\cal N}=4$ SYM theory and type IIB supergravity background on $AdS_5 \times S^5$ are dual to each other.
-Using gauge-gravity duality we can study many interesting phenomena in strongly coupled gauge theories via a mapping to the gravitational dual.
-In the gravitational dual, calculations are easily doable which makes gauge-gravity duality more useful to study the strongly coupled gauge theories.
-If we will incorporate higher derivative terms in the holographic dual of strongly coupled gauge theories then we will be able to explore the intermediate coupling regime of the gauge theories.
-Effect of higher derivative corrections in gravity dual of ${\cal N}=4$ SYM theory at finite temperature was studied in \cite{HD-SYM}.
+AdS/CFT duality relates strongly coupled gauge theories and weakly coupled gravitational theories.
+In \cite{AdS/CFT}, the author realized that strongly coupled ${\cal N}=4$ SYM theory and type IIB supergravity background on $AdS_5 \times S^5$ are dual to each other.
+Using gauge-gravity duality, we can study many interesting phenomena in strongly coupled gauge theories via a mapping to the gravitational dual.
+In the gravitational dual, calculations are easily doable, making gauge-gravity duality more helpful in studying the strongly coupled gauge theories.
+If we incorporate higher derivative terms in the holographic dual of strongly coupled gauge theories, we can explore the intermediate coupling regime of the gauge theories.
+The effect of higher derivative corrections in gravity dual of ${\cal N}=4$ SYM theory at finite temperature was studied in \cite{HD-SYM}.

-Since QCD is a strongly coupled gauge theory in the low energy regime and weakly coupled in the high energy regime therefore we can hope to study QCD via an appropriate generalization of the aforementioned gauge-gravity duality.
-We can study any gauge theory via gauge-gravity duality from two approaches: top-down approach and bottom-up approach.
-There are models constructed based on bottom-up approach e.g. Hard-Wall Model \cite{HW1,HW2,HW3} and Soft-Wall model\cite{SWM}.
-Gravity duals in the aforementioned models involve AdS background.
+Since QCD is a strongly coupled gauge theory in the low-energy regime and weakly coupled in the high-energy regime, we can hope to study QCD via an appropriate generalization of the AdS/CFT duality.
+We can study any gauge theory via gauge-gravity duality from the top-down and bottom-up approaches.
+There are models constructed based on a bottom-up approach e.g., hard-wall model \cite{HW1} and soft-wall model \cite{SWM}.
+Gravity duals in the models, as mentioned above, involve an AdS background.
 We will study thermal QCD from a top-down approach.
-There are two known models from the top-down perspective that we are aware of-Sakai-Sugimoto model \cite{SS} which caters to the IR only and the model constructed in \cite{metrics,MQGP,NPB} which is UV complete.
-In \cite{MQGP}, authors were able to explore thermal QCD-like theories at finite coupling.
-In \cite{HD-Roorkee}, authors incorporated ${\cal O}(R^4)$ terms in the ${\cal M}$-theory uplift constructed in \cite{MQGP} such that one can get analytical control on the thermal QCD-like theories at intermediate coupling.
+There are two known models from the top-down perspective that we are aware of, the Sakai-Sugimoto model \cite{SS}, which caters to the IR only, and the model constructed in \cite{metrics,MQGP,NPB} which is UV complete.
+In \cite{MQGP}, authors were able to explore thermal QCD-like theories at the finite coupling.
+In \cite{HD-Roorkee}, authors incorporated ${\cal O}(R^4)$ terms in the ${\cal M}$-theory uplift constructed in \cite{MQGP} such that one can get analytical control on the thermal QCD-like theories at the intermediate coupling.